shassen14/gpt_the_office/README.md

 - [x] simplify environment setup
 - [ ] might include docker as well for environment setup?
 - [ ] webscrape for the office screenplay
+- [ ] give context text to the generation step